-64. Costs of participation in the NRLMG are borne by the representative organisations, and the NZ Rock Lobster Industry Council (NZ RLIC) supplies venues and facilities.
+- Max Hetherington, a foundation member of the NRLMG, passed away in July 2006.
+Max was held in high regard and his important contribution to the NRLMG and his representation and advocacy on behalf of his constituency within the recreational fishing community of New Zealand was widely acknowledged and appreciated.
+In September the NZ RFC confirmed Bruce Carter, NZ Underwater Association, as a worthy replacement for Max Hetherington on the NRLMG. - 69.
+Costs of participation in the NRLMG are borne by the representative organisations, and the NZ Rock Lobster Industry Council (NZ RLIC) supplies venues and facilities.
 The NZ RLIC and MFish share secretarial and administrative duties.

-- a) that whilst supporting and encouraging the development and implementation of Fishery Plans for rock lobster, the NRLMG will continue to operate the current management framework outlined in this document and will work within the roles and responsibilities confirmed in the most recent review: - b) that previous Ministers have endorsed the NRLMG as the primary source of TAC, TACC and management advice for New Zealand rock lobster fisheries; and - that previous Ministers have endorsed the NRLMG as an appropriate body to consult on any matters relevant to the management of rock lobster fisheries.
+- a) that whilst supporting and encouraging the development and implementation of Fishery Plans for rock lobster, the NRLMG will continue to operate the current management framework outlined in this document and will work within the roles and responsibilities confirmed in the most recent review; - b) that previous Ministers have endorsed the NRLMG as the primary source of TAC, TACC and management advice for New Zealand rock lobster fisheries; and - c) that previous Ministers have endorsed the NRLMG as an appropriate body to consult on any matters relevant to the management of rock lobster fisheries. - 71.
+The NRLMG recommends that you: - a) renew your endorsement of the role and function of the NRLMG as outlined.

-66. The NRLMG recommends:

-a) that the Minister adds his endorsement to the role and function of the NRLMG as outlined.